kanerep/gatsby-starter-netlify-cms/src/pages/index.md

 subheading: subheading here........................
 mainpitch:
   title: SLC Fitness
-  description: "Running a variety of classes including Legs bums and tums, Fat
+  description: "Running a variety of classes including Legs Bums and Tums, Fat
-    burning, Barre fitness, booty burn and specialist postnatal classes for mum and baby.
+    Burning, Barre Fitness, Booty Burn and specialist Postnatal classes for mum and baby.
 Classes that are designed to make you feel amazing whilst challenging your body and working up a sweat.
 Suitable for all fitness levels.  "